-I've written before about the benefits of Wix: it's a flexible website editor that's ideal for users who want complete control of their website— and many users love it.
-In this article I explain which Wix plan is right for you and share a few tricks to save money.
+I’ve written before about the benefits of Wix: it’s a flexible website editor that’s ideal for users who want complete control of their website.

 Wix has 8 different plans— half are for just a website and the other half are for a website + ecommerce.

-The first thing to point out is that Wix advertises the per month cost of an annual plan.
-So the price you see on the pricing page is not the monthly cost— it's the annual cost divided by twelve.
+One critical thing to understand: Wix advertises the per month cost of ANNUAL plans.
+So the price you see on the pricing page is not the monthly cost— it’s the annual cost divided by twelve.
 Wix doesn’t make this clear— instead it’s hidden in the fineprint:

 Now let’s go through each plan and explain who it’s for.
 Remember: each plan has a 14-day free trial, so you can always try before you buy.